AdobeDocs/experience-platform.nl-NL/help/sources/tutorials/api/create/streaming/http.md

 ### Berichten verzenden naar een geverifieerde streamingverbinding

-Als verificatie is ingeschakeld voor een streamingverbinding, moet de client de `Authorization`-header aan hun aanvraag toevoegen.
+Als verificatie is ingeschakeld voor een streamingverbinding, moet de client het volgende toevoegen: `Authorization` aan hun verzoek.

-Als de `Authorization` kopbal niet aanwezig is, of een ongeldig/verlopen toegangstoken wordt verzonden, zal een HTTP 401 Onbevoegde reactie worden teruggekeerd, met een gelijkaardige reactie zoals hieronder:
+Als de `Authorization` header is not present, or an invalid/expired access token is sent, an HTTP 401 Unauthorised response will be returned, with a similar response as below:

 **Antwoord**